Medicinals, Edibles, & Other Plants of Interest

 Xylotheca kraussiana “Isichobane”

 Flacourtaceae.
 Multi-stemmed shrub or tree to 25′.
 Soft dark-green leaves.
 Large white flowers exude a lusciously sweet scent.
 Woody fruits split to reveal reddish black seeds covered by a sweet edible red aril.
 Larval food for several butterflies.
 South Africa.
 The Zulu made “love charm emetics” from the roots, though it is hard to imagine what exactly that is.
-Easy, showy and drought hardy.
+Easy, showy and drought hardy-perfect for the edible landscape.
 Keep seed warm to sprout in 2–4 weeks.
 Z8a/b

 This website is not a guide to usage; edible, medicinal, or otherwise.
 We sell all plants and seeds strictly for growing purposes.
 Placing an order commits to an understanding and agreement to these terms.